Figma IPO Countdown: It’s Time to Go Public

 Please note: This is a testimonial in partnership with Fundrise.
 We earn a commission from partner links on AccessIPOs.com.
 All opinions are my own.

-3. Buy Figma stock after the IPO
+3. Buy Figma after the IPO

 Waiting for an IPO requires patience but offers advantages.